ExistensialReset/flowmosr/ethos/REFUGIUM_ANIMA.md

 - Adjustable-height furniture and fixtures.
 - Sensory accommodations for neurodivergent individuals (quiet hours, dim lighting, fidget tools).
 - Medical equipment (lift, adjustable bed) available without stigma.
 - Absolutely no one is too young, too old, too heavy, or too disabled to be here.

+Population density is intentionally limited to preserve quiet, safety, and sensory regulation.

 ---